ccev/ccev/README.md

-this is a list with my projects since they don't fit in my pins.
+this is a list with my projects since they don't all fit in my pins.

 [pogodata](https://github.com/ccev/pogodata) - a very cool py module you can use to handle all kinds of pogo objects